-And the aptly named Newcomer wines: 'I’m yet to visit but it’s an interesting concept; an all-Austrian wine selection housed in the BOXPARK ‘pop-up mall’ in Shoreditch,' writes Dave Stenton.
+Newcomer wines offers an all-Austrian wine selection housed in the BOXPARK 'pop-up mall' in Shoreditch.

-Noble Fine Liquor - a new shop on Broadway Market (a short walk from 259 Hackney Road) run by two young Kiwis.
+Noble Fine Liquor - a newish shop on Broadway Market (a short walk from 259 Hackney Road) with an even newer branch next to The Quality Chop House on Farringdon Road run by two young Kiwis.
 Natural wines from the Loire rub shoulders with rare burgundy and New Zealand's Pyramid Valley.
 They also work closely with the small Italian importer Tutto Wines so are one of the few UK stockists of the excellent Ar.Pe.Pe Nebbiolos.

-P. Franco, sister shop to Noble Fine Liquor, has opened on Lower Clapton Road (which is unrecognisable compared to when I lived just off it up until two years ago: I counted at least a dozen new businesses as I walked along it on Saturday evening).
-It’s a wine shop but they’re also licensed to sell wines by the glass, so morphs into a bar in the evenings.'
+P. Franco, 'sister shop to Noble Fine Liquor, has opened on Lower Clapton Road (which is unrecognisable compared with when I lived just off it up until two years ago: I counted at least a dozen new businesses as I walked along it on Saturday evening).
+It's a wine shop but they're also licensed to sell wines by the glass, so morphs into a bar in the evenings.'
+(Dave Stenton)

-Planet of the Grapes just south of the British Museum is very individual, and as an added bonus they also have two wine bars in the city at Bow Lane (with restaurant) and Leadenhall Market, both of which are shops as well where you can buy take away or drink in with a simple flat corkage rate of £10 on top of the retail price.
-Purple Pager Henry Jeffreys tell us that 'at Planet of the Grapes on New Oxford Street they spend a lot of time sitting round a big wooden table trying samples (it makes one want to become a wine merchant).
-If you spend long enough in there, then you will be handed a glass of something and asked your opinion.'
+Planet of the Grapes just south of the British Museum is very individual, and as an added bonus they also have three wine bars: in the city at Bow Lane (with restaurant); Leadenhall Market (this and Bow Lane are shops as well where you can buy to take away or drink in with a simple flat corkage rate of £10 on top of the retail price); and Moorgate, where the famous Fox umbrella shop has become Fox Fine Wines.
+The New Oxford Street bar and shop has moved to more spacious accommodation in the pedestrianised Sicilian Avenue location.